What is the Best Air Purifier For My Home? And Why?

 - We’ve also used the Air Scrubber Plus and the APCO UV light.
 Both of these use ultraviolet light and a photocatalytic oxidizer.

-I always try to remain as neutral as possible when discussing different brands and technology, which will be my goal here.
+I always try to remain neutral when discussing different brands and technology, which will be my goal here.

 When you buy an ionizer like i-Wave, you know your complete purchase price.
 Once installed, they work for 10 to 15 years, self-clean every few days, and cost the same as the other UV lights on the market.